About the Program

 The Office of Faculty Development offers a program in Peer Coaching for any Baylor College of Medicine faculty member who wishes to have his/her educational activities reviewed.
 This process is based on direct interactions between the faculty member and an assigned coach that includes confidential discussions, observation, feedback and a formal report (for details see Peer Coaching Process).
 Peer coaching can be requested for a variety of educational settings, such as lectures, clinical rounds, or one-on-one interactions.

 Regular educator review is a central mechanism for the continuing improvement of educational skills (see How to Set Up a Peer Coaching Session).
-Documentation from this process is particularly valuable in applying for teaching awards (e.g. F&J Award) and/or promotion (as part of your educational portfolio).
+Documentation from this process is particularly valuable in applying for teaching awards (e.g. Norton Rose Fulbright Award) and/or promotion (as part of your educational portfolio).

 References to related websites, books and journal articles are provided for faculty members who desire to become more familiar with the peer coaching literature, as well as links to websites on educator peer mentoring and review topics at other schools and organizations in the United States.